 Using FTP client

-File Transfer Protocol, or FTP, is a useful tool when you want to really dig into developing a website.
-To use FileZilla or other FTP program, you will need to unpack the zip file onto your computer.
+File Transfer Protocol, or FTP, is a useful tool when you want to dig into developing a website.
+To use FileZilla or another FTP program, you will need to unpack the zip file onto your computer.
 Then, you’ll upload all of the files to the correct directory on your hosting account.

 The overall process of FTP for setting up WordPress is a bit more time-consuming than using cPanel’s File Manager.
 But if you’re looking to put in a bit of extra work for programming development or need to create a copy of your site, programs like FileZilla are ideal.